GEOF-OSGL/OSMPoliticalMap/README.md

 # OSMPoliticalMap
 Automaticaly generate World Political Map in QGIS for printing from OpenStreetMap planet file (see the result in https://github.com/GEOF-OSGL/OSMPoliticalMap/blob/master/World_political_map_A0_Croatian.pdf) .

 Set of bash and python scripts for automatic generation of wall world political map in scale 1:30 000 000, A0 size, in Winkel tripel map projection.
-Map created is as QGIS project, and all data are stored in shapefiles.
+Map created is in QGIS project, and all data are stored in shapefiles.

 ![alt tag](osm_political_map.png)